Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Methods

-It is clear that monotone dependence defined above is more general than other definitions such as ``\textit{each of $X$ and $Y$ is almost surely a monotone function of the other}'' in \cite{kimeldorfMonotoneDependence1978}, since no one-to-one mapping is required.
-Also, linear dependence, i.e., $P\left( {Y = \alpha X + \beta } \right) = 1$ at the population level or $\boldsymbol{y} = a{\boldsymbol{x}} + b$ at the sample level, is special case of monotone dependence, and we will refer to dependence which is monotone but not linear as ``\textit{nonlinear monotone dependence}''.
+Definition \ref{definition01} is sourced from \citep{mikusinskiFrechetBoundsRevisted1991}.
+Clearly Definition \ref{definition01} is symmetrical with respect to $X$ and $Y$.
+The monotone dependence outlined here encompasses a broader scope than definitions like the one in \citep{kimeldorfMonotoneDependence1978}, where ``\textit{each of $X$ and $Y$ is almost surely a monotone function of the other}''.
+This is primarily because it doesn't necessitate a one-to-one mapping.
+Also, linear dependence, i.e., $P\left( {Y = \alpha X + \beta } \right) = 1$ at the population level or $y = a{x} + b$ at the sample level, is special case of monotone dependence, and we will refer to dependence which is monotone but not linear as ``\textit{nonlinear monotone dependence}''.